Bachelor of Science in English Education

-Most students apply to the program during their sophomore or junior year, once they have successfully passed EDU 201: Introduction to Teaching Professions—an introduction to middle and high school teaching course—and ENG 112: Writing Arguments, the composition requirement.
-State certification regulations specify that students cannot take more than two professional education courses before they are accepted into a teacher education program.
+Most students apply to the program during their sophomore or junior year, once they have successfully passed EDU 200: Teachers, Schools, and Societies and ENG 112: Writing Arguments, the composition requirement.
+State certification regulations specify that students cannot take more than two professional education courses before they are accepted into a teacher education program; therefore, most students take EDU 200 and SHE 203 before applying to the program.
 A list of these courses follows:

 Professional Education Courses

 MDS 340—Media Literacy Education for Students and Teachers

 SED 482—Teaching Exceptional Students in the Secondary Education Classroom